Samsung to showcase 12 startups at CES

-Samsung always has a massive presence at CES, so it’s nice to see the company sharing the spotlight with some startups it helped fund.
+Samsung always has a massive presence at CES, so it’s nice to see the company sharing the spotlight with several startups it helped fund.

 Four in-house Samsung startups and eight external companies are supported in what the company calls a startup accelerator.
 Samsung says that it’s nurtured over 500 small companies over the past five years and these companies represent the tech giant’s commitment to finding new ideas.